Unsettled weather at times Thursday

 Yes, we probably are going to deal with at least some smoke in the air once again.
 Thankfully, this time, it appears that the smoke is going to be higher in the sky and less problematic for the majority of us.

-The elderly, very young and those that have respiratory issues may feel the effects somewhat Wednesday night through Thursday, but no air quality alerts are anticipated late this week.
+The elderly, very young and those that have respiratory issues may feel the effects somewhat through Thursday, but no air quality alerts are anticipated late this week.

 Weekend looking good!